gracelang/language/spec.md

 happens outside the target object, and involves only a reference to the target, the method name, and possibly some arguments.
-In contrast, executing the method involves the code of the method, which is local to the target.
+In contrast, executing the method involves the code of the method, which is internal to the target.

 ## Self

+The reserved word **`self`** refers to the current object.
+Inside a method, self always refers to the target of the method-request that caused the method to execute.
-The reserved word **`self`** refers to the current object, that is, the object being constructed by the lexically innermost module, object constructor, class or trait surrounding the word **`self`** The expression `self.x` requests `x` on the current object.
+Elsewhere, **`self`** refers to the object being constructed by the lexically-innermost module, object constructor, class or trait surrounding the word **`self`** Hence, the expression `self.x` requests `x` on the current object.

 The reserved word **`Self`** refers to the type of the current object.